apache/beam/website/www/site/content/en/contribute/_index.md

 Alternatively, you can use the Docker based local development environment to wrap your clone of the Beam repo into a container meeting the requirements above.

-You can start this container using the [start-build-env.sh](https://github.com/apache/beam/blob/master/start-build-env.sh) script which is part of the Beam repo:
+You can start this container using the [start-build-env.sh](https://github.com/apache/beam/blob/master/start-build-env.sh) script which is part of the Beam repo.

-1. Execute:
+Execute:
 ```
 ./start-build-env.sh
 ```